 - use the method of separation of variables in order to solve some basic partial differential equations via Fourier series.

-NA Policy: If you miss more than two exams (including short exams), you will receive a grade of NA for the course.
+NA Policy: If you miss all midterm exams and final exam, you will receive a grade of NA for the course.

 Make-up Policy: In order to be eligible to enter the make-up examination for a missed examination, a student should have a documented or verifiable and officially acceptable excuse.
 It is not possible to make up multiple missed exams.
 The make-up examination for all exams will be after the final exam, and will include all topics.

 Exam Purity Policy: It is not enough to be "not (caught) cheating".
 Exam grades must be unimpeachable.
 We request that students make an effort to avoid the appearance of cheating.
 In particular, there is no reason for any student to be within 2 meters of the secretary office / photocopy room.
 Students observed past this boundary on the days before a midterm exam longer have unimpeachable exam grades.
 They will be barred from entering the exam, and instead given the make-up exam at the end of the semester.